 The biological processes involve converting dairy industry waste into valuable resources using living organisms, primarily microorganisms such as bacteria, fungi, and algae (Kalia et al., 2000).
-This process mitigates environmental pollution and produces valuable products such as biogas, compost, enzymes, single-cell protein, lactic acid, and bioplastics.
+This process mitigates environmental pollution and produces valuable products such as biogas, compost, enzymes, single-cell protein (SCP), lactic acid, and bioplastics.
 The primary biological processes are anaerobic and aerobic (Goli et al., 2019).
-Other sub-biological processes include lactic acid fermentation, single-cell protein (SCP) production, enzyme production, polyhydroxyalkanoates (PHA) production, biohydrogen production, and microbial fuel cells (MFCs) (Goli et al., 2019; Joshiba et al., 2019).
+Other sub-biological processes include lactic acid fermentation, SCP production, enzyme production, polyhydroxyalkanoates (PHAs) production, biohydrogen production, and microbial fuel cells (MFCs; Goli et al., 2019; Joshiba et al., 2019).
 Each process utilizes different microorganisms and metabolic pathways to achieve these conversions, offering diverse applications ranging from renewable energy production to soil improvement and the creation of biodegradable materials (Joshiba et al., 2019).
-Lactic acid fermentation employs lactic acid bacteria to convert lactose in dairy waste into lactic acid.
-Firstly, the dairy waste is inoculated with specific strains of lactic acid bacteria.
+Lactic acid fermentation employs lactic acid bacteria (LAB) to convert lactose in dairy waste into lactic acid.
+Firstly, the dairy waste is inoculated with specific strains of LAB.
 Under anaerobic conditions, the bacteria ferment lactose into lactic acid and purified for industrial applications (Goli et al., 2019).
-Single-cell protein (SCP) production involves cultivating microorganisms on dairy waste to produce biomass rich in protein, which can be used as animal feed.
+SCP production involves cultivating microorganisms on dairy waste to produce biomass rich in protein, which can be used as animal feed.
 The dairy waste is first treated to optimize nutrient availability.
 Afterwards, microbial biomass is harvested, dried, and processed into SCP and used as a protein supplement in animal feed (Koukoumaki et al., 2024; Raziq et al., 2020).

-Polyhydroxyalkanoates (PHAs) are biodegradable polymers produced by bacterial fermentation of organic substrates, including dairy waste.
+PHAs are biodegradable polymers produced by bacterial fermentation of organic substrates, including dairy waste.
 Here bacteria are grown on dairy waste substrates.
 The bacteria further synthesize and accumulate PHAs under nutrient-limiting conditions.
 The PHAs are extracted from bacterial cells and then purified.
 Biohydrogen production on the other hand, involves the microbial conversion of dairy waste into hydrogen gas, a clean energy source.
 The dairy waste is pre-treated to enhance its fermentability.
 Subsequently, hydrogen-producing bacteria ferment the waste anaerobically to produce hydrogen gas which is collected and purified for use (Colombo et al., 2019).
-Additionally, Microbial fuel cells use microorganisms to directly convert organic matter in dairy waste into electricity.
+Additionally, MFCs use microorganisms to directly convert organic matter in dairy waste into electricity.
 In the first step, microorganisms oxidize organic matter, releasing electrons.
 The electrons flow through an external circuit to the cathode, generating electricity.
 Bio-electrochemical systems (BES) offer an innovative approach to waste treatment while generating valuable products, such as electricity and hydrogen, making them a crucial component of the circular economy (Jung et al., 2020).
 BES utilize electrochemically active microbes to break down organic matter, resulting in electron transfer from the anode to the cathode.
-The efficiency of energy output is determined by the number of electrons accumulated and transferred to the anode (Adesra et al., 2021; Do et al., 2020; Sambavi et al., 2020).
-Microbial Electrosynthesis, Enzymatic Biofuel Cells (EBC), Microbial Desalination Cells (MDC), Microbial Reverse-electrodialysis Cells (MRC), Microbial Solar Cells (MSC), Microbial Electrolysis Cells (MEC) and Microbial Fuel Cells (MFC), are some examples of BES.
+The efficiency of energy output is determined by the number of electrons accumulated and transferred to the anode (Adesra et al., 2021; Do et al., 2020;

+Sambavi et al., 2020).
+Microbial Electrosynthesis, enzymatic biofuel cells, microbial desalination cells, microbial reverseelectrodialysis cells, microbial solar cells, microbial electrolysis cells and MFCs, are some examples of BES.
 MFCs are the most studied and advanced BES (Ivase et al., 2020; Mishra et al., 2020).
 Of all these processes, the most developed and commonly utilized biological processes are the anaerobic and aerobic processes.